Luis Urías Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.49 team ERA ranks 20th across all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to allow 137 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- In his last outing on Sunday against the Tampa Bay Rays, the right-hander threw 5 2/3 innings, allowing six earned runs while surrendering nine hits.
+- His last time out was on Tuesday against the Minnesota Twins, when the left-hander threw seven scoreless innings while allowing four hits.

-- The 25-year-old has put together a 4.89 ERA and 6.6 strikeouts per nine innings in 10 games this season, while giving up a batting average of .244 to opposing hitters.
+- In 17 games this season, the 30-year-old has a 2.75 ERA and 9 strikeouts per nine innings, while allowing a batting average of .218 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.